tomaspzpeborges/tomaspzpeborges/README.md

 + 💻 MEng Computer Science at Uni of Leeds

-+ 🏢 Software engineer intern at Arm in the GPU Compute team
++ 🏢 Software engineer intern at Arm in the GPU Compute Engineering team

 + 🌱 Currently building a startup called Unilinkr to change the work culture for students in Portugal -> https://www.unilinkr.net/